 “So if we’d sold those paintings, how would you have spent your millions of credits?” he asked instead.

-Sera smacked the metal object against her thigh, then held it up to the light again.
+Sera slapped the metal object against her thigh, then held it up to the light again.
 “I’d just keep traveling.
 I’d buy a nicer ship than this one, though.
 Something somebody’s still making parts for.
-Fabrication can only get you so far.”
+Small-scale fabrication can only get you so far.”

 “You wouldn’t want to settle down?
 No planets in mind for a future home?”

-Sera pulled a wire cutter out of one of her breast pockets, sliced two of the wires on the broken part, and began the process of two of the ends together.
+Sera pulled a wire cutter out of one of her breast pockets, sliced two of the wires on the broken part, and began the process of splicing the ends together.
 “I don’t like to stick around in one place for too long.
 Makes me feel itchy.
-Plus, Buddy would find me eventually, and I’d either die or waste all my money paying off bounty hunters.”
+Plus, Buddy would find me eventually, and I’d either die or waste all my money bribing bounty hunters to leave me alone.”

 She put the piece of machinery back inside the wall and fiddled with the wiring again.
 Gravity smacked him down into the deck, then returned to its customary pull.
 Sera thumped the wall with her hand.
 “Piece of shit,” she said, with evident affection.